-Faust Part I is the first part of a two-part dramatic poem written by 18th-century German writer Johann Wolfgang von Goethe.
-Based loosely on the 16th-century legend of Faust, Faust Part I was first published in 1808 and first performed onstage in its entirety in 1829.
-(Faust Part II was later published in 1832.)
+Faust, Part One is the first part of a two-part dramatic poem written by 18th-century German writer Johann Wolfgang von Goethe.
+Based loosely on the 16th-century legend of Faust, Faust, Part One was first published in 1808 and first performed onstage in its entirety in 1829.
+(Faust, Part Two was later published in 1832.)
 It is largely told in rhyming verse, except for Scene 26, which is written in prose.
 This study guide is based on the Oxford World’s Classics edition of the dramatic poem, which was translated from German by David Luke.

 The action then officially begins in Faust’s study, where he laments having devoted his career to scholarly pursuits; he feels unfulfilled and that books cannot give him the meaning he desires.
 Faust decides to turn to magic to get the answers he wants about the world and summons an Earth Spirit for help, who rejects him and goes away.
 Faust’s academic servant, Wagner, visits him, and the two men argue about knowledge, as Wagner believes in the scholarship and value of reading that Faust now detests.

 Faust, still feeling miserable and unfulfilled, attempts to die by drinking poison but is interrupted by a singing chorus of angels who restore his faith in the world and change his mind.
 He goes out on an Easter morning walk with Wagner and sees a black poodle, which he thinks could be a spirit in disguise.
 The black poodle follows him home and eventually turns into Mephistopheles, who introduces himself to Faust.